Paula Garcés: Acting

-Aluna Comics
+Comics

 While attending a Comic-Con to promote one of the Harold & Kumar films, Garcés noted the sizeable Latino audience for superheroes, despite the low number of Latino characters in the genre.
 She created Further Lane Productions to issue a limited run comic book featuring the Latina superhero Aluna, later working with S2 Games to create, and voice, Aluna as a 2011 playable hero added to Heroes of Newerth, S2's multiplayer online battle arena video game.
 In time for the 2014 Comic-Con, she worked with sekretagent Productions and Allegory Media to produce a four issue Aluna comic book series.
 In 2019, Aluna was developed into an action RPG.

 Personal life

 Garcés is a naturalized United States citizen.
-Her first child, daughter Skye Mahoney, was born in 1992.
-In 2002, she married entrepreneur and producer Antonio Hernandez.
-The couple have a son (born 2013).
+Her first child, a daughter, was born in 1992 when Garcés was eighteen years old.
+Garcés married entrepreneur and producer Antonio Hernandez in 2002.
+The couple have a son, born in 2013.